“In times of crisis people want to know that you care,

 Some technical tips…

-- Keep the phone number for the meeting handy, in case you need to call in because of poor audio quality or an unstable internet connection.
+- Keep the phone number and access for the meeting handy, in case you need to call in because of poor audio quality or an unstable internet connection.
 If you call in while staying on the computer video, turn your computer ‘speakers’ off.
 This is different choosing ‘mute’.
 If you’re on both the computer and the phone there will be a loud echo that will make it impossible for people to hear each other.
 Just remember to turn your computer speakers back on after the meeting is over.

 “Being a peer supporter means you’re the expert